mahmud10cool/ROS2_turtlesim_project/README.md

 4. Run the turtlesim node
 5. Run the launch file for the turtle controller and spawner
 6. You may edit the catch closest turtle from the bash

+## Future work
+I will add all three folders into the same branch in the future